Katla Tryggvadóttir

-Katla Tryggvadóttir (born 5 May 2005) is an Icelandic footballer who plays as a midfielder for Serie A Femminile club Fiorentina and for the Iceland national team.
+Katla Tryggvadóttir (born 5 May 2005) is an Icelandic footballer who plays as a midfielder for Serie A club Fiorentina and for the Iceland national team.
 She has represented Iceland as a youth international since she was 16 years old.

 International career

 Katla was part of Iceland's 23-player squad for the UEFA Women's Euro 2025 in Switzerland.